cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 Organizing files are one of the most important conventions, especially for large codebases and large teams, specially remote teams.

-We will consider the structure under the `src` folder, the project structure depends of other factors like the platform, linting tools, version control tools, react version, etc.
+We will only consider the structure under the `src` folder, the project structure depends of other factors like the platform, linting tools, version control tools, react version, etc.

+We use the terms **App Specific** to resources that can be used across the entire app, and *Module Sp*

-Based on our experience for the last years working with React, we propose this file Structure:
+Based on our experience for the last years working with React, we propose this file Structure with examples:

 ```
 src/
 └───assets/
-│   └───ISSUE_TEMPLATE
+│   └───images/
 |	|	└───bug_report.md
 |	|	└───feature_request.md
 │   │   pull_request_template.md